ekaterinadimitrova2/jamm/README.md

 This strategy requires `java.lang.instrument.Instrumentation` as the `Instrumentation` strategy and will use it to measure non array object.
 For measuring arrays it will use the `Specification` strategy way.
 This strategy tries to combine the best of both strategies the accuracy and speed of `Instrumentation` for non array object and the speed of SPEC for measuring array objects for which all strategy are accurate.
-For some reason `Instrumentation` is slower for arrays.
+For some reason `Instrumentation` is slower for arrays before Java 17.

 ### Unsafe